1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Related Work

-In conjunction with the works for network initialization, \cite{Araujo2023} developed a unifying methodology to combine multiple existing 1-Lipschitz network structures into a unifying framework.
+In conjunction with the works for network initialization, \citet{Araujo2023} developed a unifying methodology to combine multiple existing 1-Lipschitz network structures into a unifying framework.
 This framework provides a guideline for creating a new, certifiably robust neural network.
-The authors perform this by formulating feedforward networks as a nonlinear robust control, Lur'e system \cite{lur1944theory}, and enforcing conditions on the generalized residual network structure's weights through SDP conditions.
-From this work they can demonstrate general conditions for enforcing multilayered 1-Lipschitz network and combine previous works from Spectral Normalization (SN) \cite{Miyato2018, Roth2020}, Orthogonal Parameterization \cite{Trockman2021}, Convex Potential Layers (CPL) \cite{Meunier2022}, Almost-Orthogonal-Layers (AOL) \cite{Prach2022} into a single constraint.
-From the framework, they generate an augmented version of the AOL with additional parameterization called SDP-based Lipschitz Layers, which improves the generalizability of the network.
-However, the previous works for robust networks also utilize standard Kaiming initialization for the network weights.
-In addition, due to the requirement of 1-Lipschitz activation functions, the ReLU activation function is commonly used and will also be utilized for the proofs below.
-This article will explore the impact of using such an initialization scheme on networks.
-While the authors of \cite{Araujo2023} use the residual network, which, due to the additional interdependence, will be explored in future work, as convolution layers can be represented as a similar feedforward structure, the proof for the feedforward network generalizes to convolution layers \cite{Chetlur2014}.
+The authors achieve this by formulating feedforward networks as a nonlinear robust control Lur'e system \citet{lur1944theory} and enforcing conditions on the generalized residual network's weights via SDP constraints.
+From this work, they can demonstrate general conditions for enforcing a multilayered 1-Lipschitz network and combine previous works from Spectral Normalization (SN) \citet{Miyato2018, Roth2020}, Orthogonal Parameterization \citet{Trockman2021}, Convex Potential Layers (CPL) \citet{Meunier2022}, and Almost-Orthogonal-Layers (AOL) \citet{Prach2022} into a single constraint.
+From the framework, they generate an augmented version of the AOL with additional parameterization, called SDP-based Lipschitz Layers, which improves the network's generalizability.
+However, previous work on robust networks also uses standard Kaiming initialization for network weights.
+In addition, because 1-Lipschitz activation functions are required, the ReLU activation function is commonly used and will also be used in the proofs below.
+This article explores the impact of using such an initialization scheme on networks.
+While the authors of \citet{Araujo2023} use the residual network, which, due to the additional interdependence, will be explored in future work, as convolution layers can be represented as a similar feedforward structure, the proof for the feedforward network generalizes to convolution layers \citet{Chetlur2014}.